spottair-com/AlertAir/README.md

 * Note: the script creates some temporary files which are removed after script's execution

 ## Others
-* The AlertAir utility was tested on Debian 10
+* AlertAir was tested on Debian 10
+* AlertAir was tested with Virtual Radar Server version 2.4 but should run also with the lastest one as the VRS database remained unchanged
 * Best results in terms of non-spam reporting were achieved if using a dedictated Gmail account for sending mails.
 Note that you have to generate an [application password for Gmail](https://support.google.com/accounts/answer/185833?hl=en) if using Google's two-factor authentication
 * Please bear in mind that I am not a professional developer
 * The AlertAir utility is provided under [MIT license](LICENSE)